 A little bleeding is common during the first few days following surgery, and you may continue to feel some ‘stuffiness’ for several weeks.
 It’s best to try not to blow your nose for a week or so while the tissues heal and avoid hitting or rubbing your nose, or getting it sunburned for at least eight weeks.
 You’ll also need to be particularly gentle with your nose when washing your face or hair, or when using cosmetics.

 If you have a nasal packing, it will be removed on the morning after your operation.
 A splint made of tape and an overlay of plastic, metal or plaster will be applied to help the bone and cartilage of the nose maintain their new shape, though all dressings, splints and stitches are usually removed at the end of one or two weeks.

 You should be able to return to school or work within two weeks of surgery, as long as your job is not physically strenuous.
 We will give you specific guidelines for gradually resuming activities though anything which raises your blood pressure needs to be avoided for two to three weeks.

-Your second consultation is more in-depth, often including a 3D imaging assessment and simulation of outcome, as well as preparation for the day itself.
-This costs £150 and is included in the cost of your treatment.
+Your second consultation is free of charge, is more in-depth, often including a 3D imaging assessment and simulation of outcome, as well as preparation for the day itself.

 |Treatment||Nights Stay||Total cost without planning fee (£150)||Total cost with planning fee (£150)|